Readability: Readership formula adoption

 In 1948, Flesch published his Reading Ease formula in two parts.
 Rather than using grade levels, it used a scale from 0 to 100, with 0 equivalent to the 12th grade and 100 equivalent to the 4th grade.
 It dropped the use of affixes.
 The second part of the formula predicts human interest by using personal references and the number of personal sentences.
 The new formula correlated 0.70 with the McCall-Crabbs reading tests.
-The original formula is: